GPlemon/rust-node-stt/README.md

 # Rust-Node-STT

-Rust-based speech-to-text (STT) for NodeJS, Win, open-source, and offline for agentic text comprehension.
+Rust-based speech-to-text (STT) for NodeJS, Windows, open-source, and offline for agentic text comprehension.